Banu Ma'qil: Evolution under the Zayyanids and Marinids

 The Kharaj of Banu Ubayd Allah initially opposed the Zayyanids, but later allied with them after they were defeated in a battle with the sultan, Ibn Zyan, When the Marinids replaced the Zayyanids, the Kharaj remained faithful to the Zayyanids since they had given them tax collection privileges.
 The Marinid Sultan, Abu al-Hassan then stripped them of these acquired advantages and gave them instead to the Beni Iznassen tribe, which resulted in a rebellion by the Kharaj which killed the Marinid governor of the Saharan Ksours, Yahya ibn Al-iz.

 As the Arabs expanded their domains in Morocco and Arabized many Berbers, Arabic became the common language, which the Marinids made the official language.
 Arabs also increased their influence and power in Morocco, and no one could have ruled there without their co-operation.
 When riding in state, the Marinid sultan was flanked on either side by an Arab and a Zenata chief as a symbol of the dual character of the Makhzen.

+Saadian period

+The Ma'qil achieved their greatest institutional military importance in Morocco under the Saadi sultanate.
+The early Saadian movement emerged among the religious and tribal networks of the Draa, Sous and Anti-Atlas.
+Its first military base included Jazula Berbers and Arab Ma'qil groups already established in southern Morocco.
+As the Saadians expanded beyond their original southern territory, their rulers required mobile cavalry capable of campaigning across the plains between Marrakesh and Fez.
+Muhammad al-Shaykh recruited Ma'qil contingents and transferred a number of them from the Saharan regions into northern and central Morocco.
+These groups helped the Saadians expand from the Sous toward Marrakesh, Tadla and the Atlantic plains and to confront the Wattasid armies of Fez.
+Their settlement in conquered regions also gave the dynasty armed communities capable of securing roads, collecting revenue and counterbalancing tribes that remained loyal to the Wattasids.

+Heavy cavalry

+In the Saadian Armed Forces, the Arab Ma'qil, including the Rahamna, Udaya and Oulad Delim were identified as the heavy cavalry of the mid-sixteenth-century Saadian army.

+The Ma'qil heavy cavalry was equipped with: